Shaun Lunt

-Lunt played for the Castleford Tigers (Heritage № 835) in National League One, Workington Town in National League Two and the Huddersfield Giants in the Super League.
+Lunt played for the Castleford Tigers in National League One, Workington Town in National League Two and the Huddersfield Giants in the Super League.
 He played on loan from Huddersfield at the Leeds Rhinos in the Super League.
-Lunt played for Hull Kingston Rovers, and on loan from Hull KR at the Leeds Rhinos in the Betfred Super League.
+Lunt played for Hull Kingston Rovers, and on loan from Hull KR at the Leeds Rhinos in the Super League.

 Background

 Lunt was born in Cockermouth, Cumbria, England.